 What is collective switching?

-Collective switching is a way for consumers to group together and leverage their combined purchasing power to secure exclusive gas and electricity deals from energy suppliers.
-In this arena, bigger is better: The larger the collective, the bigger the savings.
+Collective switching is a way for consumers to group together and leverage their combined purchasing power to secure exclusive gas and electricity switching deals from energy suppliers.
+In this arena, bigger is better.
+The larger the collective, the bigger the savings.

 Consumers can take part in collective switches by signing up to local or national collective switch schemes, organised by trusted intermediaries, such as local councils, third-sector organisations, and national newspapers, with the help of third-party expert energy service providers like Selectra.